Agenda and minutes

 Proposal: Erection of 10 dwellings and associated works including the formation of 2 No. accesses (outline)

-The Senior Planning Advisor introduced the report and explained that this application had been referred by Area West Committee for the reason as set out in the agenda report.
+The Senior Planning Advisor introduced the report and explained that this application had been referred by Area West Committee for the reason as set out in the agenda report – “harm to the setting of a heritage asset”.

 He explained that this was an amended application for 10 dwellings from the original proposed development for 26 dwellings.
 He referred to permissions already granted within Ashill.
-He explained the main issue was the impact the proposal had on the setting of the Heritage asset.
+He explained the main issue was the impact the proposal on the setting of the heritage asset Grade II* Listed Church of the Blessed Virgin Mary and whether the public benefit of the scheme would outweigh this harm.

-The Senior Planning Advisor referred to Policy EQ of the National Planning Policy Framework (NPPF) and concluded that, although there may be some minimal impact, overall the scheme mitigated any significant adverse impacts.
+The Senior Planning Advisor referred to Policy EQ of the National Planning Policy Framework (NPPF) and concluded that although there would be some minimal impact/harm he believed overall the scheme mitigated any significant adverse impacts.

 Councillor Linda Vijeh, Ward member addressed the committee and voiced her objection to the application.
 Her comments included: